mbarbin/vcs/README.md

 Our goal is to create a versatile and highly compatible library that can cater to a wide range of use cases, while also fostering community engagement.
 We also hope to gain practical experience with the use of various technics to build parametric libraries.

+## Known issues

+- The camel depicted in the project logo has only one hump, whereas OCaml camels traditionally have two.
+We dare to hope that, as the project matures, our camel will grow its second hump and fully embrace its OCaml heritage.

+## Unknown issues

+- This is where you come in!
+If you discover any unknown issues, please open them on GitHub to let us know.
+Your contributions will help us improve this project!

 ## Acknowledgements

 We extend our gratitude to the following individuals and teams, whose contributions have been great sources of inspiration for the `Vcs` project: